Fiji entry requirements for Jordan passport holders

 Frequently asked questions

-No. Jordanian passport holders are not eligible for a visa on arrival.
-You must obtain a visa from a Fijian embassy or consulate before traveling.
+No. Jordanian passport holders are not eligible for visa-on-arrival in Fiji.
+You must obtain a visa before you travel from a Fijian embassy or consulate.

 Official sources